 There are lots of ways to deal with hot flushes.

-Menopausal hormone therapy (MHT) and non-hormonal medication
+Menopausal hormone therapy (MHT) and non-hormonal medicine

 Avoid triggers